Apple Watch 8 could be two years behind Fitbit’s temperature tech

-The rumor mill continues to churn about the Apple Watch 8, as sources report its skin temperature sensor may not make it into the finished wearable in time for release.
+The rumor mill continues to churn about the Apple Watch 8: Sources report its skin temperature sensor may not make it into the finished wearable in time for release.

 (1/3)Apple canceled body temperature measurement for Apple Watch 7 because the algorithm failed to qualify before entering EVT stage last year.
 I believe Apple Watch 8 in 2H22 could take body temperature if the algorithm can meet Apple's high requirements before mass production.May 1, 2022